Coast Radar Android App

 Newtrain Bay tidal pool in Cornwall

 The popularity of open-water swimming is growing all the time but not everyone has the confidence to swim in deep water with currents, this is where being able to swim in coastal tidal pools comes to the rescue.
-The way they work is pools built into the rocks fill up naturally when the tide comes in, and are left to warm in the sun throughout the day.
-This gives a few advantages, they are calmer and as the water is enclosed and shallower it warms up to a higher temperature than the open sea.
+The way they work is that pools built into the rocks fill naturally as the tide comes in and are left to warm in the sun throughout the day.
+This gives a few advantages, they are calmer, and as the water is enclosed and shallower, it warms up to a higher temperature than the open sea.

 Further Information

-If you are interested in swimming and UK sea temperatures then here are some useful resources worth visiting:
+If you are interested in swimming and UK sea temperatures then here are some valuable resources worth visiting:

-• The World Open Water Swimming Association (WOWSA) is an international association dedicated to the organization, promotion and recognition of open water swimming, events and coaching.
+• The World Open Water Swimming Association (WOWSA) is an international association dedicated to the organisation, promotion, and recognition of open water swimming, events, and coaching.

-• Need to understand the tide times then our Coast Radar beach information pages have most UK beaches and tidal pools listed with uptodate details around tides and weather included.
+• Need to understand the tide times?
+Then our Coast Radar beach information pages list most UK beaches and tidal pools, with up-to-date details on tides and weather.